 Terms of the Settlement:

-Subject to the approval of the settlement by the Court, the Credits and monetary compensation available to Settlement Class Members will be the following, depending on the sub-class that is applicable to each member’s situation and provided that conditions of eligibility are met.
+The Credits and monetary compensation available to Settlement Class Members will be the following, depending on the sub-class that is applicable to each member’s situation and provided that conditions of eligibility are met.

 PCV Blow-by Heater Sub-class: